wehlutyk/thesis/content/3-gistr-4-results.md

 Here too however, number of letters has a different behaviour than previously: instead of a uniform negative bias, $\nu_{\phi}$ and $\nu_{\phi}^{00}$ are substantially changed: both are much closer to word conservation ($y = x$) than previously, and their intersections with $\nu_{\phi}^0$ and between each other are also closer to each other.
-In other words, the number of letters of words are better conserved in this data set than in blogspace.
+In other words, word sizes are better conserved in this data set than in blogspace.
 Two factors could have influenced this change of effect: first, the alignment procedure favours replacements for closely related synonyms (evaluated by their vector similarity), which could explain the fact that $\nu_{\phi}$ and $\nu_{\phi}^{00}$ are much closer to each other and to $y = x$.
+^[The role of synonym replacements could also explain the change of susceptibility for short words observed in @fig:gistr-suscept-delrpl.
+Indeed, separating susceptibility plots for deletions and replacements on the parent side shows that short words have a susceptibility to replacement higher than random (whose effect is seen in the aggregate figure), but not to deletion.
+The behaviour could therefore come from shorter words having more or more frequent synonyms.
+]
 Second, the fact that $\nu_{\phi}^{00}$ changes so much from the its values in the previous chapter indicates that the sampling of source utterances also has a role.
 Recall that in this case  $\nu_{\phi}^{00}$ is the average number of letters of synonyms of words that are replaced:
 $\nu_{\phi}^{00}$ being closer to $y = x$ then indicates that synonyms of words in the current utterances are closer in size to their originals than is the case in the blogspace utterances, a fact that could contribute to the overall better conservation of number of letters.